|Trail Features:||Lake, Scenic views|

 The express boat shuttles hikers across Swiftcurrent Lake in about 8 minutes.
 From the landing on the south side of the lake you’ll take the paved trail over to Lake Josephine.
 This short 0.2-mile walk climbs about 80 feet before descending back down to the lake.
 From here you’ll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.

 For most of its length the path travels through a quiet forest.
-Hikers will pass by a couple of small streams along the way, as well as several thimbleberry patches.
+Hikers will also pass by a couple of small streams along the way, as well as several thimbleberry patches.

 Roughly two-thirds of a mile from the boat dock you'll reach a couple of pit toilets.
 Just beyond this location is a horse path and a hitching post.
 Hikers should continue going straight at this juncture.